No Products in the Cart

 Teach your troops that expressing love is more important than expressing hate.
 Get each of them to sit down and write a short letter to someone they love, telling them why they’re important to that child.

 Once the letters are written, ask if anyone would like to share theirs.
 This is completely optional, but encourage them to do so!
 Sharing the love is a great way to promote peace.

 By learning about other cultures, you can promote empathy and equality in your troops.
 Educating them on the way of lives of others is a great way to stop discrimination and encourage peace.
 Here are some links to different game ideas for different countries and cultures:

-If you’re having a virtual World Thinking Day, bingo is always a great game to play!
+Bingo is always a great game to play!
 It’s easy for kids to understand and they can create their own resources.
-Just ask them to draw up a grid of 5 by 5 squares (they may need their parents to help with this depending on how young they are).
+Just ask them to draw up a grid of 5 by 5 squares.

-Then, send each child a list of kind activities.
+Then, give the girls a list of kind activities.
 Get them to fill in those that they do on their bingo sheet, such as I’ve helped make dinner or I’ve hugged my mom.
 Call out the activities at random and whoever gets a row or column first wins!

 When the game is done, send each of them a new bingo sheet.
 This will have a range of new kind of activities on that your troops should go off and complete.
 Some examples include:

 At your next meeting, they can report back on how many they manage to do and see if anyone wins Bingo!